 It works by affecting opioid receptors in the gastrointestinal tract.
 However, it is designed to minimize the typical effects of opioid receptor interaction because of its low oral absorption and inability to cross the blood-brain barrier .

 This means that in terms of its effects, it has little to no interaction with kratom.
 Loperamide does not have any psychoactive effects if used properly.

 Nevertheless, in terms of metabolism, loperamide is processed by the cytochrome P450 (CYP) system, specifically by the CYP3A4 enzyme .

-Kratom is an inhibitor of the CYP3A4 enzyme, which means that taking both kratom and loperamide may inhibit the proper metabolism of loperamide, leading to increased concentration.
+This means that taking kratom and loperamide and the same time may inhibit the proper metabolism of loperamide, leading to its increased concentration in the body.

 The build-up of loperamide in the body could increase the risk of adverse effects.

 |Other Names||Diamode, Maalox, Imotil|

 |Risk of Interaction||Low to moderate|

 Is It Safe to Take Kratom With Loperamide (Imodium)?

 Kratom and loperamide (Imodium) are both relatively safe compounds when taken responsibly.